 The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 3.4 (kcal).The number of calories from Fat is 1.2 (kcal).The total calories from carbohydrate is 58.4 (kcal).

-This list of 6 types of butternut squash, is brought to you by www.dietandfitnesstoday.com and ranges from Squash, winter, butternut, frozen, unprepared through to Squash, winter, butternut, cooked, baked, with salt where all food items are ranked by the content or amount per 100g.
+This list of 6 types of butternut squash, is brought to you by www.dietandfitnesstoday.com and ranges from Squash, winter, butternut, frozen, unprepared through to Squash, winter, butternut, cooked, baked, without salt where all food items are ranked by the content or amount per 100g.
 The nutritional protein content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much protein in butternut squash.

 The list below gives the total protein content in the 6 items from the general description 'butternut squash' each of which show the protein amount as well as Calories, Fat and Carbohydrate.
 The top 6 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.